cjokello/qwezibeauty/README.md

 I challenged myself to redesign their website (a brand such as theirs ought to have a better looking website, no?)

+My concept for the site is inspired by this site: https://www.blackgirlinom.com/

 This is Qwezi Beauty's current website: https://qwezibeauty.com/

 This is my concept of their redesigned website: https://qwezibeauty.vercel.app/